 Many marketing organizations are organized by role or function.
 It is not uncommon in large enterprise B2B organizations to find field marketing teams, campaign teams, product management teams, web teams and others that are all aligned to a certain role or individual function.
 While this is the traditional approach that may have been effective 15 years ago, the complexities of today’s B2B buying environment dictate that organizations must rethink the approach they take to the structure of their marketing department.

-In this white paper, you will learn how to best structure your organization to get optimal results from your Demand Generation Programs, have better engagement with your buyers (prospects and current customers) and improve overall Customer Lifetime Value (CLV).
+Learn how to best structure your organization to get optimal results from your Demand Marketing programs, have better engagement with your buyers (prospects and current customers) and improve overall Customer Lifetime Value (CLV).

 The Need for the New Marketing Organization

 The complexities of today’s B2B buying process necessitate the need for marketing and sales organizations to reorganize.
 Many organizations are stuck in a structure that was developed years ago when vendors were the gatekeepers of all product and company information and the buyers were limited in the access they had to it.
 This has changed, however.
 With the proliferation of online and social access, buyers are now able to become informed and educate themselves on the products and services they seek without guidance from the vendor.

 Most research states that approximately 50-60% of the purchase journey is now completed by the buyers before they ever make contact with a vendor.
 In addition, the following also holds true in a B2B buying cycle, as highlighted in the DemandGen Report 2018 B2B Buyers Survey Report:

 - 61% of B2B buyers spent more time researching purchases than last year.

 - 37% of B2B buyers stated they researched for at least a month before initiating contact with a vendor, and 30% wait more than 3 months.

 - 79% of B2B buyers indicated that 1-6 people were involved in decision-making, and 21% said committees had 7 or more people.